Verizon/remotely/README.md

 * Server may fail during evaluation.
 In this case, the stack trace and message are sent back to the client.
 * Server may fail during encoding the response.
 In this case, the server reports the encoding error message produced by scodec.

-Here are couple examples of these error conditions:
+Here are some examples of these error conditions:

 ```
 java.lang.Exception: remotely.Server$Error: [decoding] server does not have deserializers for: